 Image from Pexels

 Learn how to market to this valuable demographic with our tips.
-Whether you’re looking to sell a product or service, read on for helpful advice.
+Whether you’re looking to sell a product, such as selling final expense insurance, selling Medicare Supplements, or other services, read on for helpful advice.
 With the right approach, you can succeed in reaching this lucrative market.

 - Understand the Diverse Types of Seniors Turning 65